r0gue-io/pop-cli/README.md

 - Local network deployment powered by [zombienet-sdk](https://github.com/paritytech/zombienet-sdk)
 - [cargo contract](https://github.com/paritytech/cargo-contract) a setup and deployment tool for developing Wasm based Smart Contracts via ink!

+## License

+The entire code within this repository is licensed under the [GPLv3](LICENSE).

+Please [contact us](https://r0gue.io/contact) if you have questions about the licensing of our products.